 My parents and I were committed that I attend a HBCU - Historically Black Colleges and University.
 I chose Kentucky State University where I completed Graduate Degrees in Public Administration & Government, Business Administration, and Management Information Systems.
 It was my work on the Center of Excellence for the Study of Kentucky African Americans (CESKAA), however, that expanded my world view of the impact and untold story of the African American experience.

 Through advocacy, grassroots, and community activism, I worked on voter registration and turnout for the Obama for America campaign.
 I created an empowerment program (Get a Kick Out of Life) where I toured America's schools and HBCUs.
 In corporate America, I worked to advance Human Capital strategy and engagement initiatives to advance diversity, inclusion, and equity.
 In university administrations, I advanced Organizational Effectiveness initiatives and served as a Senator in the UMN Senate for Diversity and Inclusion.

 June 2015 - I married the love of my life, Nick Leonard.
 Together, we continue to advocate for a more inclusive and united Minnesota.
 We live in Southwest Minneapolis where we have had businesses and been committed to serving the people of Minnesota in political office.

-Nick was the Our Revolution MN-endorsed candidate for US Senate in the 2018 special election to fill Senator Al Franken's seat.
+Nick was a Democratic primary candidate for US Senate in the 2018 special election to fill Senator Al Franken's seat.
 I served as his Campaign Strategist and led his Diversity strategy on LGBTQ and underrepresented communities.